Ask Gramps.org

 Two questions arose during a Gospel Doctrine lesson recently.
 One is “When we read about the spirit world, where one goes after death, is it an actual place or merely a state of mind?”

 The other is “We are told that worthy and righteous members of the church visit and teach non-members in the Spirit world.
 Are these people resurrected beings or those awaiting resurrection?”
+Hope you can help.
+I love reading your answers!

 Dear Sue,

-We read in the Doctrine and Covenants that
+We read in the Doctrine and Covenants that:

 There is no such thing as immaterial matter.
-All spirit is matter, but it is more fine or pure, and can only be discerned by purer eyes; We cannot see it; but when our bodies are purified we shall see that it is all matter (D&C 131:7-8).
+All spirit is matter, but it is more fine or pure, and can only be discerned by purer eyes;

 Since spirit is a pure form of matter, it has a physical existence, and so takes up space, and is not just a state of mind.
 The spirit world is on this earth, and if our bodies [were] purified we would see that we are not alone, that the post-mortal spirits occupy the same general real estate that we do.